 Whether you have large doors leading to a balcony or simply large windows, make the most of this area by installing sheer curtains for softness and an additional blackout layer for when you need complete darkness or privacy.

 5. Choose the right complementary furniture

 Bed and lighting is not all a hotel has ready for you.
 A luxury hotel invests in top-of-the-line end tables, desks, chairs, televisions, and storage (with a safe) as well.

 For end tables, you want to get clean, simple ones with tons of storage for personal knickknacks and plenty of space for table lamps, notebooks, flowers and your phone.
-We have quite the selection of end tables available for rent here, if you’d like to explore.
+We have quite the selection of nightstands and study tables available for rent here, if you’d like to explore.

 Hotels also have a little living room area, complete with chairs and a coffee table, sometimes a 2-seater sofa.
 If space permits, you can explore our range of living room furniture available for rent for ideas.
 Make sure you adhere to the color scheme and the seating is plush, but easy to maintain.